Tuesday, December 9, 2008

 When their concept car is destroyed, only the Greyhound remains.
 The kids learn its secret, then whirl onto the track, driving their magically inspired vehicle to a breathtaking climax.

 Ross Stansfield and I are writers, filmmakers, and winners of a Telly for a short we made several years ago called OMNIFAX, which showed in New York and Los Angeles.

-The great industrial designer Raymond Loewy's daughter Laurence recently died, but she supported this project.
+The great industrial designer Raymond Loewy's late daughter Laurence supported this project.

 Want to make a movie--celebrate a time and a car--and have some fun?
 Many people think the Lost Studebaker of 1964 could have saved the company.
 No gigantic bailout needed.

 Coolness would have done it.